 Bus Éireann - catering for people with disabilities

-Bus Éireann is committed to the provision of a fully accessible public transport system and infrastructure.
+Bus Éireann is committed to the provision of a fully accessible public transport system incorporating fully accessible vehicles and infrastructure.

-All vehicles operating on Bus Éireann scheduled services, have a suspension lowering feature that can be used to assist with boarding the vehicle, have entrance areas that are fitted with grab rails that contrast with the background colour, have stop request buttons fitted, Public Address systems, and Destination Displays.
+All vehicles operating on Bus Éireann scheduled services, have a suspension lowering feature that can be used to assist when boarding the vehicle, have entrance areas that are fitted with grab rails that contrast with the background colour, have stop request buttons fitted, Public Address systems and Destination Displays.

 Bus Éireann Website

-The overall percentage of wheelchair accessible vehicles within the Bus Éireann fleet will continue to grow alongside investment in new vehicles.
-As it currently stands the bus fleet that operates on City and Town services is 100% wheelchair accessible, and the coach fleet that operates on Commuter and Expressway services is 63% wheelchair accessible.
-Overall the quantity of wheelchair accessible vehicles in the Bus Éireann service fleet is near 74%.
+The overall percentage of wheelchair accessible vehicles within the Bus Éireann fleet will continue to grow in line with investment in new vehicles.
+As it currently stands the bus fleet that operates on City and Town services is 100% wheelchair accessible, and the coach fleet that operates on Commuter and Expressway services is 78% wheelchair accessible.
+Overall the quantity of wheelchair accessible vehicles in the Bus Éireann service fleet is 86%.

 City / Town Services

-All of the City and Town services operated by Bus Éireann have low floor wheelchair accessible buses.
+All of the City and Town services operated by Bus Éireann have low floor wheelchair accessible buses and are 100% accessible.
 There is a designated wheelchair space on each bus and wheelchair access to the bus is by an integrated ramp.
 A wheelchair user has priority for use of this designated area at all times.
 One occupied Childs buggy or pushchair may be parked in this designated area when it is not occupied by a wheelchair.